davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 28-JUL-2025
 * OpenMeteoEDA_202306_v005 runs random forest to predict month based on numeric and factorial variables
 * OpenMeteoEDA_202306_v005 runs random forest to predict month based on numeric and factorial variables, focused on 3 similar cities
+* OpenMeteoEDA_202306_v005 runs random forest to predict temperature based on numeric and factorial variables